 owner/operator: Greene King

-Fine 17th century timber framed building on village green.
+Fine 17th-century, timber-framed building on village green.
+The White Horse has six rooms with a public drinking area and dining room.
+Large outdoor area and ample parking.
 Deep well close to main entrance.
 Disabled toilet.
 Most of the building dates from the early 19th century, though some of it goes back to 1694 or earlier.
-Breakfast 8-10.30 Mon-Sat, 8.30-10.30 Sun.
+Breakfast 8.30-10.30.

 Facilities